Businesswoman blasts Gen Z job application as the 'worst ever'

 Successful businesswoman Jane Lu has blasted a Gen Z job application as the worst she's ever received.

-In a TikTok clip that's racked up over 54,000 views, the Aussie Shark Tank panellist received the application for a position assisting with her business course.
+In a TikTok clip that's racked up over 54,000 views, the Aussie Shark Tank panellist and Showpo founder received the application for a position assisting with her business course.

 Lu couldn't help but notice the consistent errors, suggesting it had been copied and pasted directly from ChatGPT.